Calls for Stories

 • Have you ever received bills for sending portal messages to your adolescent’s clinicians?
 If so, how did this affect you?

-If you are interested in submitting a story, please send a written proposal to the editorial office via narrativebioethics@gmail.com.
-You can also call 314-273-2096 to leave a recorded summary of your story.
-We will give preference to stories that are received by May 13, 2024.
+Interested in sharing a story?
+First send a summary to [email protected].
+We will give preference to stories that are received by June 17, 2024.
 To see a finished symposium, you may access the free issue of Narrative Inquiry in Bioethics on Project MUSE.
 For more information about the journal Narrative Inquiry in Bioethics, the guidelines for authors, and privacy policies, visit our webpage at https://nibjournal.org/submit/guidelines/.